Common App Tips: Completing the Profile, Family, and Education Sections

 Current or Most Recent Secondary School

 List your high school here and make sure to include your guidance counselor’s complete information.
-Ask her to verify it; it will be used for communication purposes, so it must be accurate.
+Ask them to verify it; it will be used for communication purposes, so it must be accurate.

 Other Secondary Schools